gautamkrishnar/socli/README.md

 * Thanks [Steven Reubenstone](https://www.collaborizm.com/profile/1) for contributing $5 for the issue [#22](https://github.com/gautamkrishnar/socli/issues/22)

 ### Liked it?
-Hope you liked this project, don't forget to give it a star :star:
+Hope you liked this project, don't forget to give it a star ⭐